Fonts are more than just pretty characters, although your choice of fonts can have a profound effect

 Figure 4, above:

-Latin text font box -- typing the first few alphabets of your font name should work.
+font within the Latin text font box -- typing the first few alphabets of your font name should

 Figure 5: Font typeface drop-down list

-Bold, Italics, etc. for your selected text, as shown in Figure 6.
+style such as Bold, Italics, etc. for your selected text, as shown in

 Figure 6: Font style drop-down list